Dorcatz123/Hirst_dot_painting/README.md

 **Customization:

-You can customize this project by painting a differnt shape for instance a spiral! that an be a bit challenging!
+You can customize this project by painting a differnt shape for instance a spiral! that can be a bit challenging!

 **Challenges:
 There is no challenge involved! this is just for fun unlike my other projects!